NormalVR/Normcore-Documentation/docs/guides/network-profiler.md

 ### Profiler data

 With the Normcore profiler active, you'll see two key metrics in the Profiler window:
-- **Sent**: Data being sent from the client over time.
+- **Sent**: Data sent from the client over time.
-- **Received**: Data being received by the client over time.
+- **Received**: Data received by the client over time.

 ## Profiling

-Pay attention to the graphs for sent and received data.
-Look for spikes and trends correlating with specific events or actions.
-For instance, if you see a jump in data when new rigidbody instances are created, those instances are likely contributing heavily to traffic.

-This video shows how sent data increases over time as new instances are created.
-The profiler reveals a pattern where each instance adds to the cumulative sent data, causing spikes.
+Look at the graphs showing sent and received data in the profiler.
+If you notice big jumps or patterns that match certain actions in your game, those actions might be causing a lot of data to be sent.
+For example, if data sent goes up whenever new rigidbody objects are made, those objects are likely using a lot of bandwidth.

 <video width="100%" controls><source src={profileUnlimitedInstances} /></video>

+The video above demonstrates how creating more objects increases the total data sent over time, causing spikes in the graph.

-## Solution
+## Optimizing bandwidth

-To optimize bandwidth, it's crucial to manage rigidbody instances effectively.
-Two common strategies are reusing instances and destroying those that are too far from the player or no longer contributing to the simulation.
-Implementing these strategies can significantly reduce transmitted data.

-In our sample, we have implemented a pooling mechanism that will create instances up to a certain limit and reuse the oldest instance when the instance limit is reached.
+To optimize we're going to reuse basketballs.
+Once we've instantiated 50 basketballs we'll start re-using them by recycling the oldest basketball.

+The optimized code looks like this:

 ```csharp
 using System.Collections.Generic;